JuneWprog/nextjs-tutorial/README.md

 - state is cleared
 - effects are re-synchronized

 ---

 ## 5. ⏳ **Loading & Error UI**
-- Loading UI
+- Loading UI  -Loading()
-- Error Handling
+- Error Handling  -ErrorBoundary()
 - Recovering from Errors
 - Handling Errors in Nested Routes
 - Handling Errors in Layouts
 - Handling Global Errors

+### 5.2 Error
+- It automatically wraps route segments and their nested children in error boundary

+- can create custome error UIs for specific segments using file-sys hierarchy
+- It isolates errors to affected segments while keeping the rest of app functional

+- It enables you to attemp to recover from an error without requiring a full page reload
 ---

 ## 6. 🔀 **Advanced Routing**